 For Phase I of the recording, Ms. Gerber-Salins was:

 Ms. Gerber-Salin's voice is part of most numbers, and she sings the lead on her arrangement of Were You There.

-For Phase II of the recording, based on years of discussions with Ms. Gerber-Salins, they had developed numerous decisons about things that would benefit for revisions and additions to complete the recording.
+Phase II of the recording is significantly influenced by discussions and notes made during the intervening years between Mr. Goettee and Ms. Gerber-Salins, where they reached numerous decisons about aspects of the draft recording that would benefit from revisions and additions to complete the recording.
 David assumed the role of producer, identifying and coordinating completion of the remaining pieces needed to create a quality product.

 Mr. Bill McElroy became the associate producer and audio engineer.
-He located and facilitated participation of several needed artists in the Ashland, VA area who provided additional vocal harmonies at various parts of some of the hymns, and several additional insturmental accompaniments, including real pipe organ.
+He located and facilitated participation of several needed artists in the Ashland, VA area:

 All hymns and songs are public domain, except: